Bespoke

 Scroll

-8th April 2024 marks the next ‘total’ solar eclipse, appearing at its maximum over the North American continent.
-Naturally, we’re ready to send travellers on an adventurous journey to view this tremendously unusual solar phenomenon, this time in the US – Austin, Texas, to be precise.
+8th April 2024 marked the last ‘total’ solar eclipse, appearing at its maximum over the North American continent.
+Naturally, we sent travellers on an adventurous journey to view this tremendously unusual solar phenomenon in the US – Fredericksburg, Texas, to be precise.

-The window to experience this event is both incredibly rare and incredibly tight.
-Please get in touch as soon as possible to express your interest (with no obligation to proceed).
+We’re still on a high from this incredible event, so if you want to be there for the next one that’s on the horizon, get in touch to express your interest (with no obligation to proceed).
 This is something you won’t want to miss.

 Get in touch